mathcircle/ccircle/lab03.md

+## Congratulations
-## Congratulations, you've completed this lab!
+You've completed this lab!